 Title: Shadow Pandemic 2020 Artist: A Maree Mediums: Experimental film, sound art, installation art and digital photography

 Shadow Pandemic – is a work of experimental digital art – offering you, the bystander, an opportunity in this context to meditate upon clues of domestic violence (DV).
 I describe DV as any act of verbal, physical, sexual, psychological, or financial abuse that occurs within the home environment (Alejo, 2004.
 Bradbury-Jones & Ishlam, 2020).
-And can be initiated by an intimate partner/spouse or family member whereby the victim questions their safety.
+And can be initiated by an intimate partner/spouse or family member whereby the victim questions their safety (Clarke and colleagues, 2013).
 In addition, DV does not discriminate and can afflict people of all genders, ages, races, and sexual orientations (Alejo, 2004.
 Clarke et al, 2013).
 Shadow Pandemic follows a tripartite organisation which displays fragments of events that insinuate tentative evidence of coercion and isolation.
-The first is Distressionist, made from mixed media that includes installation, digital photography, and a flash film sequence.
+The first is Distressionist, made from mixed media, includes installation, digital photography, and a flash film sequence.
 The second is Window Stills, which includes sound art and a visual element.
 The third is Tea Time, a piece of experimental film art.
 Each composition invites the audience to consider 2 important questions.
 1. If there is reason to suspect that manipulative tactics of coercion occur, what should our role be as a bystander and possible witness?
 2. How could we respond whilst respecting privacy rights and ensuring safety?
 I encourage my audience to think critically and analyse the auditory and visual clues that could count as evidence.